-I am a Lecturer in the School of Computing and Information Systems at The University of Melbourne.
+I am a Lecturer (Assistant Professor) in the School of Computing and Information Systems at The University of Melbourne.
 (See my staff profile page here.)
-I am available to supervise student projects within the School.
+I am available to supervise Masters and PhD research projects within the School.
 Please feel free to get in touch with your project ideas or to discuss my current projects.

-In July 2019, I commenced a research project investigating the role of digital tools in hybrid boardgames.
-My current research interests and projects include:
+In July 2019, I commenced a multi-stage research project investigating the role of digital tools in hybrid boardgames.
+My other current research interests and projects include:

 Strategic planning in games

 The "Digital Hinterlands" of traditionally offline pursuits